 I just made a big decision.
-I decided to discontinue what I was currently doing as a job and for the time being focus 100% of my working efforts onto MyrkoThum.com and my vision of Personal Development that Transforms.
+I decided to discontinue what I was currently doing as a job and for the time being focus 100% of my working efforts onto MyrkoThum.com and my vision of my Lifestyle Business.
 I can’t go into too much detail yet but I have a plan and I’m in the process of executing it.
 More importantly with this decision I also follow my passion of personal development.

 Passion is one of these strong and enduring emotions about something or someone.
 I especially enjoyed the definition of passion from UrbanDictionary.com:

 Passion is when you put more energy into something than is required to do it.
 It is more than just enthusiasm or excitement, passion is ambition that is materialized into action to put as much heart, mind, body and soul into something as is possible.

 Passion is just the ultimate fuel for your endeavors because it never really runs out.
 When you go after your passion, assuming you found your real passion, you tend to get more energy from working towards it.
 Most people who follow their passion wouldn’t really talk about it as work or as a job.
 Many would even do it for free, some would pay to do it.